Fetal Development Week by Week

 Fertilized egg becomes a two-celled organism.
 This is the most rapid and fragile growth period of pregnancy.
 The fertilized egg, called a zygote, divides approximately 18-36 hours after fertilization to become a two-celled organism.
 By 48-72 hours, the zygote becomes a morula, consisting of 16 cells.
 While this growth is occurring, the cell cluster is moving through the fallopian tube to the uterus.
-In about four days, the morula, now 32 cells, reaches the uterus.
+In about four days, the morula, now 32 cells, reaches the ute

 Bag of water or amniotic fluid.
 Fluid begins to fill the hollow sphere that has been created.
 This sphere, a blastocyst, consists of several layers of cells and floats for two to four days before attaching itself to the uterine wall.
 The outer layer of cells, trophoblasts, becomes the placenta.
 These cells attach to the uterine wall around day 7.
 The inner layer of cells becomes the embryo.
 The remaining space inside the blastocyst is filled with a fluid that becomes the “bag of water” or amniotic fluid.